Bollards – Energy Absorbing (EAB)

-Energy Absorbing Bollards also known as EAB’s are designed to SAVE LIVES and proven by their rigorous testing during development (See the crash test video below).
+Energy Absorbing Bollards also known as EAB’s are designed to SAVE LIVES and proven by their rigorous testing during development (see the crash test video below).

-With events like the 2017 Melbourne car attack, a crash tested bollard with a proven impact rating could severely reduce or prevent such incidents in public spaces without compromising pedestrian access and aesthetics like concrete barriers.
+With events like the 2017 Melbourne car attacks, a crash tested bollard with a proven impact rating could severely reduce or prevent such incidents in public spaces without compromising pedestrian access and aesthetics like concrete barriers.

 - Energy Absorbing Bollards are the only Crash tested bollard in Australia!

 - Proven levels of crash protection for road-side diners, pedestrians and assets.

 - Avoids serious injury or death to the occupants of the errant vehicle.